raviparmar9983/chat_app_backend/README.md

-Chat app Backend project
-use the socket io and firebase for notification added funality for use authentication and verification
+This project is the backend for a real-time chat application that leverages Socket.IO for instant messaging and Firebase for notification services.
+It also includes robust user authentication and verification mechanisms to ensure a secure communication platform.